Concussion Prevention Strategies

 Where do I find recommendations?

-There have been four International Conferences on Concussion in Sports.
-The International Conferences consists of a panel of experts who discuss the current recommendations and changes that should be made on concussion.
-The last meeting was held in November of 2012 in Zurich where they revised the previous recommendations and released their most current recommendations.
-Along with the paper, the panel revised the Sport Concussion Assessment Tool (SCAT) and came up with the SCAT3 (McCrory, 2013).
-The SCAT3 includes cognitive and physical tests that can be used by a trained healthcare provider in baseline testing and in evaluating a concussion.
+There have been six International Conferences on Concussion in Sports.
+The Concussion in Sport Group consists of a panel of experts who discuss the current recommendations and changes that should be made on concussion.
+The last meeting was held in the fall of 2022 in Amsterdam where they revised the previous recommendations and released their most current recommendations.
+Along with the paper, the panel revised the Sport Concussion Assessment Tool (SCAT5) and came up with the SCAT6 (Patricios, 2023).
+The SCAT6 includes cognitive and physical tests that can be used by a trained healthcare provider in baseline assessments and in evaluating a concussion.
 The test gives you an objective score that can be used to judge return to play.
-This test should not be used alone to determine whether an can athlete is ready to return to sport (McCrory, 2013).
+This test should not be used alone to determine whether an can athlete is ready to return to sport (Echemendia, 2023).

-The National Athletic Trainers' Association (NATA) has also released a position statement on the Management of Sport-Related Concussion.
+The National Athletic Trainers' Association (NATA) has also released an updated bridge statement on the Management of Sport-Related Concussion.
 This paper also gives a number of recommendations for a sport related concussion.
-The NATA's recommendations range from defining and recognizing concussions, return to play decisions, assessment tools, when to refer to a physician who specializes in concussion management, special considerations for young athletes, when to disqualify an athlete, equipment issues, and also home care (Broglio, 2014).
+The NATA's recommendations range from defining and recognizing concussions, return to play decisions, assessment tools, when to refer to a physician who specializes in concussion management, special considerations for young athletes, when to disqualify an athlete, equipment issues, and also home care (Broglio, 2024).
 Both Concussion on Sport Conference Consensus paper and the NATA position statement are evidence-based or based on the most current research on concussion prevention.

-Baseline testing is when an Athletic Trainer or other medical professional administers concussion assessment tools on an athlete before the start of the season, when they are healthy.
+Baseline or preseason testing is when an athletic trainer or other medical professional administers concussion assessment tools on an athlete before the start of the season, when they are healthy.
 Concussion prevention baseline testing is done to get an objective score for each athlete at a healthy state.
 It is important to baseline test every athlete because scores on these tests vary from person to person.
 Since children and adolescents are continuously growing and learning, hence it is important to get a baseline number frequently.
-The current recommendation is to baseline test high school athletes as incoming freshmen and sophomores with neurocognitive tests (McCrory, 2013; Broglio, 2014).
-These baseline scores are used to help determine return to play status.
+Baseline assessments are not required for all athletes, but can be helpful when time and resources allow (Broglio, 2024).

 At A.T.
 Still University- Mesa, we preform baseline testing for athletes in any sport.
-Athletes as young as five can be baseline tested in the Neuromuscular Research Lab.
+Athletes as young as five can request a baseline assessment in the Interdisciplinary Research Lab.
 If the athlete is tested in the lab, the athlete will go through age-specific cognitive, balance, and vision testing.

 Request an appointment for baseline testing for your child